innate2adaptive/CovidsortiumTCRExpanded/README.md

 **clean_wide_data.R** takes exp_AB_wide.RData and removes a few TCRs which are very high at -3 or -4 and then go down, because I think they are irrelevant.
 This provides  exp_AB_wide1.RData.

-On exp_AB_wide1.RData (from data/output_data/ and not from data/, so using the version without manually annotated pGen), you run **remove_invariant.R** to remove MAIT and IkT cells from the expanded list -> obtain exp_AB_wide3.RData
+On exp_AB_wide1.RData (from data/output_data/ and not from data/, so using the version without manually annotated pGen), you run **remove_invariant.R** to remove MAIT and IkT cells from the expanded list -> obtain exp_AB_wide3.RData.

+One exp_AB_wide3.RData you run **annotate_max_timepoint.R**.
+This adds a column to annotated TCRs that come up early vs late, then saves exp_AB_wide4.RData.

 **controls_long.R** generates the controls from unique CDR3s.
 These are the controls used in the current figures - does not run locally on my laptop, needs a large computer or a cluster.